gbmhunter/blog/content/pcb-design/pads-vias-holes/index.md

 ## Holes

-Holes in PCB's are typically used to mount through-hole components (their main use), and to provide places to secure the board mechanically.
+Holes in PCBs are typically used to mount through-hole components (their main use), and to provide places to secure the board mechanically.
 Holes are typically plated (which makes them identical to vias), but non-plated also have their uses (mounting or connector location holes).
 Holes with copper rings have to obey the minimum annular ring size clearance.
 Most PCB manufacturers will have a pricing regime that is dependent on the smallest hole size used, the total number of holes, and also the number of different hole sizes.

 The smallest hole PCB manufacturers can support is usually 0.1-0.2mm, with anything under 0.2mm becoming specialty and hence more expensive.
 Holes which are designed for component leads to go through require pads surrounding the holes on the top and/or bottom of the PCB.
 This allows a good solder bond between the component and the PCB tracks.
 A typical rule-of-thumb is to make the pad diameter twice the size of the hole diameter.
 The middle pad in the image below shows this.